Aim and Scope:

 Archives and Archival Art Practices

-Aesthetics of Glitch, Error, and Noise in Media Arts
+Aesthetics of Error, Glitch and Noise in Media Arts

-Haptic and Tactile Media Arts
+Haptic, Tactile and Interactive Media Arts

 Locative and Mobile Media Arts